depressed-pho/pkgchkxx/README.md

 * `pkgchkxx -g` runs 1.6x faster than `pkg_chk -g`.
 * `pkgchkxx -N` runs 22x faster than `pkg_chk -N`.

-This implementation achieves better performance by using better algorithms and making use of many CPUs whenever possible.
+This implementation achieves better performance by using a faster language, better algorithms, and making use of many CPUs whenever possible.
 The latter is the primary reason why a complete rewrite was needed: doing it in POSIX shell was simply not feasible.

 ## External dependencies